Some posts contain compensated links. Please read this disclaimer for more info.

 Tirana – Shkodër: 1 hour 50 minutes by car | 2 hours by bus

-One of the oldest cities in Europe, Shkodër is a real gem that easily enchants you with its cultural heritage.
-A large number of poets, artists, musicians, and photographers were born there and it serves as the gateway to the Albanian Alps.
+One of the oldest cities in Europe, Shkodër is a real gem that quickly enchants you with its cultural heritage.
+Many poets, artists, musicians, and photographers were born there, and it serves as the gateway to the Albanian Alps.

 Get Into Shkodër

 Get settled into your rental car and make your way up north early morning.
-Buses from Tirana towards Shkodër leave roughly every hour and cost around 500 lek (4€).
-Head to Zogu I Zi and you find the furgon bus stop nearby.
+Buses from Tirana towards Shkodër leave roughly every hour and cost around 500 leks (4€).
+Head to Zogu I Zi, and you find the furgon bus stop nearby.

 Highlights of Shkodër

 The Rozafa Castle is a special place and a must-see when in Shkodër.
-There is a legend accompanying it, that a woman had to be sacrificed in order to finish it.
+There is a legend accompanying it that a woman had to be sacrificed to finish it.

 Price: 9€ | Duration: 3.5 hours